seqscope/cartloader/docs/reference/run_ficture2_multi.md

 ---
 ## Actions

-All actions will be applied by default:
+All actions run by default (UMAPs can be skipped with `--skip-umap`):

 - Multisample prepare: tiles inputs, builds joint hex grids at requested `--width` values
 - LDA training: trains LDA models for each `(width, n-factor)` pair